In the 5 Change Blocks of Digital Transformation, we highlight the ‘process of innovation’ as a key element. But what do we mean by “innovation”?

 I was working with a cutlery manufacturer whose idea of ‘innovation’ was to create sharper knives.
 The customer didn’t have a problem with knife sharpness.
 The whole idea was a distraction and the fact that it even got airtime at a leadership meeting was a waste of resource.

 Whether you’re designing a chocolate chip cookie or a new microchip it must meet the customer’s perceived need.
 If it doesn’t, sales will be flat.
 Dramatic growth goes to the innovator according to the Ionology Digital Transformation Framework.
 Modern business frameworks like this can calculate the likelihood of success, the market opportunity, empirically measure if a competitor can be displaced and customers convinced before the ‘innovation’ goes into production.
 To not use a modern framework to diagnose, create and deliver new competitive advantage, powered by innovation is like buying a record instead of streaming music.
 It may be quaint, retro and cool, but it’s a lot more hassle and the quality is not as good.

 Innovation only works when we start with a customer’s perceived problem and fix it.

-This was originally posted on the Ionology blog here
+This article is brought to you by the Business Transformation Network and was originally posted on the Ionology blog here